jrhcodes/2023-08-BAE-FS.MarsRoverV1/README.md

 # Future expansions:
 ## give the Plateaus class a height map and obstacles
 - for an n x m Plateau, there would be an n x m array, each element (x,y) showing the relative height of the location.
+This approach could also be used to map plateaus of different shapes, by blocking out areas not available within the rectangular plateau, with obstacles used to mark the edge of the non-rectangular plateau.
 - where the difference in heights between two locations is above a threshold value, a rover would not be able to traverse the terrain between the two and the mission would fail.
 ## fuel cells
 - each order processed by a rover would consume different amounts of energy from the rover's battery.